coolsnady/hcexplorer/README.md

 ## Internal-use packages

-Packages `blockdata` and `dcrsqlite` are currently designed only for internal use internal use by other dcrdata packages, but they may be of general value in the future.
+Packages `blockdata` and `dcrsqlite` are currently designed only for internal use internal use by other hxdata packages, but they may be of general value in the future.

 `blockdata` defines: